The FAQ article answers many of the questions you may have about DryFire.

 You can upgrade the laser version at any time to the projection version by purchasing the projection software add-on.
 You will also need to buy a PC data projector - not supplied by us.

-When used with a PC data projector (not supplied by us), the projection version projects an image of the layout in front of you and the targets are computer generated images of clays (not laser dots) which "explode" in a very pleasing way when hit!
+The projection version projects an image of the layout in front of you and the targets are computer generated images of clays (not laser dots) which "explode" in a very pleasing way when hit!

 The projection version can be used in laser-only mode if you wish - when you don't want to set up your projector and screen.